sshreyaa05/EDA-on-spotify-top-50-songs/README.md

 ## as we can see that if our acousticness increases then popularity of the song also gets increased and vice versa.
 ## 4. How many artists were there in the dataset?
 ![image](https://github.com/sshreyaa05/EDA-on-spotify-top-50-songs/assets/132264752/fcc664b2-84d6-4a4a-8c4e-84bfcd953224)
+## IN THIS WAY WE HAVE SUCCESSFULLY CONDUCTED THE EDA.